IsaacWoods/poplar/README.md

 This repository includes an [`xtask`-based](https://github.com/matklad/cargo-xtask) build tool to simplify building and running Poplar.

 * Running `cargo xtask dist` will build a disk image for x86_64
-* Running `cargo xtask qemu` will build a disk image for x86_64, and then start emulating it into QEMU
+* Running `cargo xtask qemu` will build a disk image for x86_64, and then start emulating it in QEMU

 See `cargo xtask --help` for more information about how to invoke the build system.